awsdocs/aws-parallelcluster-user-guide/doc_source/iam.md

 ```

 ### `ParallelClusterUserPolicy` using SGE or Torque<a name="parallelclusteruserpolicy-sge-torque"></a>

+**Note**
+This section only applies to AWS ParallelCluster versions up to and including version 2\.11\.4\.
+Starting with version 2\.11\.5, AWS ParallelCluster doesn't support the use of SGE or Torque schedulers\.

 The following example sets the `ParallelClusterUserPolicy`, using SGE or Torque as the scheduler\.
 In this example, “*<RESOURCES S3 BUCKET>*” is the value of the [`cluster_resource_bucket`](cluster-definition.md#cluster-resource-bucket-section) setting; if [`cluster_resource_bucket`](cluster-definition.md#cluster-resource-bucket-section) is not specified then “*<RESOURCES S3 BUCKET>*” is “parallelcluster\-\*”\.